 Data availability and quality, estimation tools

-Given the limited data quality and availability of some registration dossiers, a first identification of potentially PBT/vPvB substances based on their chemical structure only may be useful.
+Given the limited data quality and availability of some registration dossiers, a first identification of potentially PBT/vPvB substances, based on their chemical structure only, may be useful.
 The very first step for identification of potential PBT substances is the IT-mass screening, and it is the only screening step every registration dossier has to go through.
 Crosschecking the reported values by applying QSAR relationships and/or thermodynamic constraints might help identify errors in the reported data.
 Currently, the accuracy of the assessment is often limited by the accuracy of the data.

 QSARs are often derived from empirical regressions based on experimental data.
 As such, they are very useful tools in order to fill data gaps or for identification of experimental errors or typos in the submitted registration dossiers.
 However, where the calibration dataset is biased due to experimental difficulties or not enough data points are available for a derivation of the relationship in a certain property range, the QSARs will provide biased results as well.
 It is to be avoided that empirical relationships based on biased data become applicable rules.
 A clear definition of the applicability domain and high quality data as input are crucial for establishing empirical relationships.